kmontag/NK2Reshift/README.md

 - device identification, so the session ring ("red box") is only visible when the nanoKONTROL2 is actually connected.

-This script supports Live 11.
+This script supports Live 11 and 12.
 Earlier versions of Live are not supported.

 ### Usage